rangle/react-training/a0-react-intro.md

 });
 ```

-- data had to be stored on the html element as an attribute
+- Data had to be stored on the HTML element as an attribute
-- $.get call is asynchronous, we are trusting that the state of the dom to look a certain way when the get request completes
+- $.get call is asynchronous, we are trusting that the state of the DOM to look a certain way when the GET request completes
-- requiring that html be rendered on the server
+- Requiring that HTML be rendered on the server

-## Why do we need React?
+## What's wrong with this?

 There are some problems with this setup:
 - View and model layers are coupled
-- State needs to be well understood by the developer when doing manual DOM manipulation, requires understanding of entire dom tree rather than just being worried about your small chunk
+- State needs to be well understood by the developer when doing manual DOM manipulation, requires understanding of entire DOM tree rather than just being worried about your small chunk
 - View implementation details retained in different parts of the codebase make it more difficult to maintain
 - Scales poorly with application complexity
 - Updates are slow

 ## Why do we need React?

-Because of React:
 - DOM nodes are no longer a source of data
-- Declarative view rendering and composition remove the need to understand dom state when updating views
+- Declarative view rendering and composition remove the need to understand DOM state when updating views
 - View implementation details are less spread out
 - Quicker render times due to React only re-rendering parts of the view that need to be updated